 “Hey, I know this is hard on everyone, but at least we get to go through this together.
 What makes things difficult is when we try to handle it on our own.”

-I look up, surprised at the wisdom of her words.
+I look up, surprised.
+She speaks so infrequently that it is amazing when she does.
 Quinlyn traces her finger around the design on her cup of peach tea.

-“It’s a month today that we are going to be executed.
+“It’s a month till we are going to be executed.
 Just in case nobody happened to notice the countdown, we only have one more month together, one more month before we die.”

 Wow!
 That’s a way to rip a band-aid off a wound.
 Who knew such strength rippled beneath her calm demeanor?
-The room was so silent you could hear a pin drop.
-I saw tears slowly trickling down Meg’s cheeks.
+The room is so silent you could hear a pin drop.
+I see tears slowly trickling down Meg’s cheeks.

 “You’re right, Quinlyn.
 We need to draw together.”
 Madison agrees.

-Shelly just looks at her food, unspeaking, but I can see in her eyes that she understands.
+Shelly just looks at her food, unspeaking, but I can see understanding in her eyes.

 Thankfully, Melanie breaks the awkward pause.

-She unfolded a crisp letter, the government seal still impressed on it.
+She unfolds a crisp letter, the government seal still impressed on it.

 “The members must not reveal themselves as such to any other individual.
 They must not purposefully make contact with any non-member, but must wait for the civilian to approach them.
 If any misdemeanor takes place, disciplinary actions will immediately be put in place.
 Regulations on food and contraband are still binding outside the system.”

 We all glance at each other.
 We get to leave?
 We get to see regular members of society?
-My excitement is tremendous, but at the same time, I sense fear washing over me.
+I am tremendously excited, but... fear seems to swallow me.
 What will have changed?
 Will I be able to fit in without looking obvious?
-My adrenaline peaks, and I hear my heart pumping in my ears.
+I hear my heart pumping in my ears.

 For the first time in ages, we see a conveyor truck pull up, and we all pile into the back.